SysKitTeam/docs-point/requirements/permission-requirements.md

 | Permissions                    | Type        | Reason                                                                                                                |
 | ------------------------------ | ----------- | --------------------------------------------------------------------------------------------------------------------- |
 | Have full control on all sites | Application | Allows Syskit Point to read documents and list items in all site collections and show you reports based on that data. |

+{% hint style="information" %}

+**Please note:** The Syskit Point Permissions Loader Principal is also added to the Exchange Administrator role in order to support data collection.

+{% endhint %}

 ### Syskit Point Power Platform